makovalab/lab-website/content/press_release/2025-04-24/index.md

 +++
-title = "Beyond the double helix: Alternative DNA conformations in ape genomes" subtitle = "Researchers used recently published telomere-to-telomere genomes of humans, chimpanzee, bonobo, gorilla and two orangutans to predict locations of DNA sequences that can form other structures besides the double helix" date = 2025-04-24T00:00:00
+summary = "UNIVERSITY PARK, Pa. — Certain DNA sequences can form structures other than the canonical double helix.
+These alternative DNA conformations — referred to as non-B DNA — have been implicated as regulators of cellular processes and of genome evolution, but their DNA tends to be repetitive, which…" title = "Beyond the double helix: Alternative DNA conformations in ape genomes" subtitle = "Researchers used recently published telomere-to-telomere genomes of humans, chimpanzee, bonobo, gorilla and two orangutans to predict locations of DNA sequences that can form other structures besides the double helix" date = 2025-04-24T00:00:00